 Feb 2, 2021 7:49:47 AM

-Diamond recently had the chance to sit down with Regine Gilbert, a UX Designer, NYU Professor, and author.
+Diamond sat down with Reginé Gilbert, a user experience (UX) Designer, NYU Professor, and author.

-Gilbert is a User Experience Designer based in New York City.
-She is a professor at NYU Tandon School of Engineering.
-She teaches user experience design and assistive technology to students in the Integrated Digital Media program.
-Regine is the author of 'Inclusive Design in the Digital Age: Designing with Accessibility in Mind.'
-She is also a Certified Professional in Accessibility Core Competencies awarded through the International Association of Accessibility Professionals.
-Regine has a strong belief in making the world a more accessible place.
+Reginé is the author of "Inclusive Design in the Digital Age: Designing with Accessibility in Mind."
+She is a Certified Professional in Accessibility Core Competencies awarded through the International Association of Accessibility Professionals.
+Reginé has a strong belief in making the world a more accessible place.

 2. What was the process of writing your book like?
 What were your goals when you began writing?